gchq/sleeper/docs/12-design.md

 The lambda then queries the state store for information about the partitions and the file references that do not have a job id (if a file reference has a job id it means that a compaction job has already been created for that file).
 It then uses a compaction strategy to decide what compaction jobs should be created.
 The compaction strategy can be configured independently for each table.
+The current compaction strategies will only create compaction jobs for files that are in leaf partitions at the time of creation (meaning a partition split could happen after a job has been created, but before the job has run).
 Jobs that are created by the strategy are sent to an SQS queue.

 Compaction jobs are executed in containers.
 Currently, these containers are executed in Fargate tasks, but they could be executed on ECS running on EC2 instances, or anywhere that supports running Docker containers.
 These containers